luigi311/tanoshi/README.md

 docker start tanoshi
 ```

-### Plugins
+### Extensions
-To browse and read manga, tanoshi needs plugins.
-Plugins can be donwnloaded from [here](https://github.com/fadhlika/tanoshi-extensions) in `repo-<your operating system>` branch.
+By default tanoshi only support to read locally available manga specified in `local_path` in `config.yml`.
+To browse and read manga from external source, tanoshi needs extensions.
+Extensions can be donwnloaded from [here](https://github.com/fadhlika/tanoshi-extensions) in `repo` branch.
-You can download individual plugins and store in on your selected `plugins_path` in `config.yml`, or clone `repo` branch and copy all of plugins to `plugins_path`.

-Or you can install from web and restart tanoshi afterward.
+You can download individual plugins and store in on your selected `plugins_path` in `config.yml`, or clone `repo` branch and copy all of plugins to `plugins_path`, or you can install from web.

 ### Account
-On first run, tanoshi will ask you create account, then you can you the account created to login.
-First user will always be admin, and can create new user
+On first run, tanoshi will ask you create account, then you can use the account to login.
+First user will always be admin, and can create new user.

 ## Usage
 ### CLI